VITAL SIGNS 2023

 The Northern Rivers is a diverse region, home to over 300,000 people.
-There’s a lot to love, but we’ve been with faced many challenges too.
+There’s a lot to love, but we’ve been faced with many challenges too.
 This Vital Signs report is a snapshot of community vitality and resilience.

 The report is a community check-up tool used by community foundations around the world to measure the vitality of a community and support action towards improving collective quality of life.
 It uses publicly available data and identifies significant trends in a range of areas critical to quality of life for community.